Sometimes I just get worn out and stressed from thinking.

 “While it’s commonly assumed that the best way to solve a difficult problem is to relentlessly focus, this clenched state of mind comes with a hidden cost: it inhibits the sort of creative connections that lead to breakthroughs.
 We suppress the very type of brain activity that should be encouraged.”

 But over-thinking isn’t the only reason for a tired mind.
 Just the demands of life alone are enough to ignite multiple signals in your brain, leading to burn-out, stress, and anxiety.
 You have to be “on” and focused at work all day.
-You have obligations and responsibilities outside of work that require your attention and brain power.
+You have obligations and responsibilities outside of work that requires your attention and brain power.

 If you get too little sleep, too little exercise, and poor nutrition, your brain is starved for the nutrients and chemical connections that make it function at peak performance.
 Even the constant access to our computers and phones exhaust our minds.
 As Daniel J. Levitan writes in an article for The New York Times: